Upgrades to the tracks improve reliability and efficiency of train

 through the fly-under (tunnel) west of Union Station, providing an

-through to Union Station.
-This provides additional capacity on the west
+to Union Station.
+This provides additional capacity on the west approach

-approach to Union Station for growth in train service, provide more
+to Union Station for growth in train service, provide more routing

-routing options, and to help lessen the impact of train delays.
+options, and to help lessen the impact of train delays.
+Construction of

-Construction of the new, third track required new retaining walls
+the new, third track required new retaining walls leading to the

 COMPLETED: May 2013